Azores travel guide

 Extreme weather and natural disasters

-Forest fires can occur anywhere in Portugal.
+Wildfires can start anywhere in Portugal.
 Risk of fires is higher when the weather is hot and dry.
-Fires have become more common due to drought and high temperatures.
+Fires have become more common due to drought and high temperatures during the summer months.

-Starting a forest fire, even if it is by accident, is illegal in Portugal.
+Starting a wildfire, even if it is by accident, is illegal and you could get a fine or a prison sentence.

-For information about active forest fires and forecasts, visit the Portuguese Met Office website for information on Portugal and Madeira.
+For information about active wildfires and forecasts, visit the Portuguese Met Office website for information on Portugal and Madeira.

 Earthquakes

-Earthquakes can happen in Portugal.
-For more information, see the Portuguese Met Office website (mainland Portugal) or the Earthquake Information and Surveillance Centre (the Azores).
+Earthquakes are a risk in Portugal.
+For more information, see the Portuguese Met Office (for mainland Portugal) or the Earthquake Information and Surveillance Centre (for the Azores).

 Extreme weather warnings

-For severe weather warnings, visit the European Meteorological Services website.
+For severe weather warnings, go to the European Meteorological Services website.

 Before you travel check that: